Jump to:

 Exercise appropriate for the patient may help with blood sugar control and minimize excessive weight gain and related complications.

-Cutting Edge/ Emerging and Unique Concepts and Practice
+Cutting Edge/Emerging and Unique Concepts and Practice

-Sacroiliac joint and other injections to treat local painful syndromes are more frequently being performed under ultrasound guidance because the contraindicated radiation exposure with fluoroscopically guided injections.
+Sacroiliac joint and other injections to treat local painful syndromes are more frequently being performed under ultrasound guidance because of the contraindicated radiation exposure with fluoroscopically guided injections.
 Ultrasound-guided lumbar or sacroiliac joint injections may be performed with anesthetic and corticosteroid only if cleared by the obstetrician.
 Even with clearance, the risk-benefit ratio must be considered because corticosteroids are classified as category C in pregnancy.

 Gaps in the Evidence-Based Knowledge